s0yabean/ds_portfolio/README.md

 This suggests that the main bottleneck is not from algorithms, perhaps we need to focus on getting more/ better data instead.

+### Instagram_Followers_Mining.r
+##### Last Updated: May 2018 <br>
+##### Language: R, SQL <br>
+##### Main Libraries: Dplyr, tidyr <br>
+Description: We would like to measure someone's popularity on Instagram on automation.

+Given human profiles on a non-Instagram app, I wrote a script that mines through their text input (user-generated) and outputs their Instagram follower and following counts, if their Instagram handle is present in their bio.

+Using a combination of regex, extracting HTML and parsing for the right data, dataframe manipulation and database upserting, we are able to get a running count of users and their popularity on Instagram.